CovaCare/CovaCare/api/readme.md

 # Database

-We utilize SQLite to host the database that stores emergency contacts, camera settings, and machine learning detection settings.
+We utilize SQLite for the database that stores emergency contacts and camera settings
 - [DB Tables Structure](./db/sql.sql)